Why Get Pre-qualified?

-Before you start looking at houses, work with your loan officer to get pre-qualified, which will let you know how much home you can afford.
-This can help you narrow your home search to houses within your budget, give you an idea of how much you’ll need for a down payment, and help you identify budgeting goals to work toward.
+Before you start looking at houses, it's important to work with me to get pre-qualified, which will let you know how much home you can afford.
+This can help you narrow your home search to houses within your budget, give you an idea of how much you'll need for a down payment, and help you identify budgeting goals to work toward.

 To determine the loan amount you can qualify for, your lender will look at your income, debts, savings, and assets.
 As a general rule of thumb, your monthly housing expense should not exceed 28% of your gross monthly income.
 While getting pre-qualified can be a big advantage during your home search, it’s not a guarantee for a loan.
 Getting approved for a mortgage happens later in the process.
 Learn more about the mortgage application and approval process.